AndProx/AndProx/HACKING.md

 Occasionally, PM3 pulls in extra libraries.
 When this happens, the changes need to be also implemented in AndProx's CMake file.

+## Key differences

+In general, AndProx aims to _minimise_ changes to Proxmark3, and work towards upstreaming any required changes that can't be kept in a separate file.
+This is done to minimise the effort required to update to newer versions of PM3, or to switch to other distributions.

+Most PM3 commands should "just work" -- commands are passed in to the interpreter in the same way that the regular C client would.
+There is a `uart_receiver` thread like the mainline client, which can dispatch events into the command buffer as normal.
+The `uart` functions are all wrapped, but expose the exact same API.

+There are some platform-specific differences:

+* AndProx has no stdin/out, so `printf` and `gets` won't work.
+This breaks a lot of the interactive scripting in Lua.

+* ncurses and readline are also unavailable.

+* AndProx uses Android's zlib rather than PM3's.
+PM3's `inflate` function strips out support for some zlib functionality that is never used (like fixed block coding), and has some extra functionality in `deflate`.
+But only `inflate` is ever used in the client.

 # Communication flow

 ## Setting up the library